Find a Registered Dental Hygienist

 Oral manifestations

-- When they occur, the oral lesions are very similar to those of MMP.
+• When they occur, the oral lesions are very similar to those of MMP.
 Bullae and erosions appear, particularly on the attached gingiva.
-Other areas of the gingiva may also be affected, as well as the buccal mucosa, soft palate, and floor of the mouth.
+Other areas of the gingiva may also be affected, as well as the buccal mucosa, soft palate, floor of the mouth, and tongue.
 Non-gingival mucosal lesions tend to be more extensive and painful.

 Related signs and symptoms

-- Triggering factors can be identified in up to 15% of patients/clients.
-These include trauma (such as surgical procedures, burns, and ionizing radiation), infections, and occasionally certain medications (such as furosemide [diuretic], carbamazepine [anticonvulsant], captopril [antihypertensive], and antibiotics [amoxicillin, penicillin, and ciprofloxacin]).
+• Triggering factors can be identified in up to 15% of patients/clients.
+These include trauma (such as surgical procedures, burns, ultraviolet radiation, and ionizing radiation), infections, and certain medications (such as pembrolizumab and nivolumab [PD1-inhibitor immunotherapies, types of “checkpoint inhibitors”], furosemide [diuretic], carbamazepine [anticonvulsant], captopril [antihypertensive], penicillamine [chelating agent and disease-modifying antirheumatic drug], gliptins4 [antidiabetics], second-generation antipsychotics [olanzapine and risperidone], and antibiotics [amoxicillin, penicillin, and ciprofloxacin]).
+There may be an association with internal malignancy in some patients/clients.

-- Similar to MMP, BP lesions result from cleavage of the epithelium from underlying connective tissue at the basement membrane, without the acantholysis4 found in pemphigus vulgaris.
+• Similar to MMP, BP lesions result from cleavage of the epithelium from underlying connective tissue at the basement membrane, without the acantholysis5 found in pemphigus vulgaris.
 Tense blisters are more characteristic of pemphigoid than of pemphigus.
+The fluid inside the blisters may be clear or contain blood.
 Unlike MMP, the blisters of BP usually heal without scarring.

-- Skin lesions typically occur on the trunk and limbs (although the whole body may be affected), often starting with a very itchy, red papular rash that may be mistaken for urticaria (hives).
+• Skin lesions typically occur on the trunk and limbs (although the whole body may be affected), sometimes starting with a very itchy, red, urticarial rash (hives).
 This non-bullous, prodromal rash may recur for several months, eventually evolving into areas that form vesicles and bullae that then break and leave sore, open skin.
+(See below.)

-- While mortality does occur, this chronic disease is usually not life threatening.
-It can be a serious condition, particularly in the elderly.
-Periods of exacerbation may be interspersed with periods of remission.
+• While mortality does occur, this chronic disease is usually not life threatening.
+It can be a serious condition, especially in the elderly, persons in poor health, and persons not receiving treatment.
+Infection of blisters can lead to sepsis.
+Periods of disease exacerbation may be interspersed with periods of remission.
 BP can be self-limited, resolving after many months to years, even without therapy.

 References and sources of more detailed information